Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also solutions.

 So what could be wrong with reading a guidebook before visiting Zagreb?

 Nothing particularly.
 It’s just that official guidebooks have a copy-paste model they apply to cities universally.
 10 best restaurants, 5 must-see places, you know the drill.
-They categorise your experience into formulaic chunks – sights, nightlife, cuisine – making you believe this is all there is to a place.
+They categorise your experience into formulaic chunks.
+For example, you get recommendations about sights, nightlife, cuisine… And you think this is all there is to a place.

 Which is why you should get your free copy of the locally made guide Zagreb For You.
 Find it at any tourist information office, most museums and local cafes.